Suspension bridge collapse kills at least 132 in India – KION546

 Associated Press

-MORBI, India (AP) — At least 132 people were killed after a century-old cable suspension bridge collapsed into a river Sunday evening in the western Indian state of Gujarat, sending hundreds plunging in the water in one of the worst accidents in the country over the past decade, officials said.
+MORBI, India (AP) — Military teams were searching Monday for people missing after a century-old cable suspension bridge collapsed into a river Sunday in the western Indian state of Gujarat, sending hundreds plunging into the water and killing at least 132 in one of the worst accidents in the country in the past decade.

-Sanghvi said emergency responders and rescuers worked overnight to search for the survivors and those killed and injured were mostly teens, women and older people.
-Teams from the Indian Army, Navy and Air Force were also dispatched to help with the rescue.

-Videos on social media showed people clinging onto the metal cables of the partly submerged bridge in distress as emergency teams and rescuers used boats and inflatable tires to reach them.
-Some people were seen swimming ashore to safety.
-Others, who were fished from the waters, were carried away and transported to the hospitals in private vehicles and ambulances.
+At least 177 survivors were pulled from the river and teams from the army, navy and air force were looking for others still missing, said Jigar Khunt, an information department official in Gujarat said.

+Live video reports showed hundreds of others desperately clinging to the broken structure and trying to make their way to safety, as crowds onshore shouted or swam to try to rescue who had fallen in.

+Sidik said he jumped into the water when the bridge began to crack and saw his friend being crushed by its metal carriageway.
+He survived the disaster by climbing on the bridge and holding onto its cables, but his friend couldn’t make it.

+“Everyone was crying for help, but one by one they all began disappearing in the water,” Sidik said.

-Local news channels ran pictures of the missing shared by concerned relatives in search of their loved ones.
-Many relatives raced overnight to overcrowded hospitals looking for their kin.
+Local news channels ran pictures of the missing shared by concerned relatives searching of their loved ones.
+Many family members raced to overcrowded hospitals looking for their kin.

+“Rarely in my life, would I have experienced such pain,” Modi said during a public event in the state on Monday.

+Modi ruled Gujarat as its top elected official for 12 years before becoming India’s prime minister in 2014.

-A vote for Gujarat’s state government — led by Modi’s party — is expected in the coming months and opposition parties have demanded an investigation into the collapse, saying that the bridge was reopened without getting safety clearance from the city’s civic body.
+A Gujarat’s state government election is expected in the coming months and opposition parties have demanded an investigation into the collapse, saying that the bridge was reopened without having a safety clearance.
 The claim could not be independently verified, but the state government said it has formed a special team to investigate the disaster.

-Modi ruled the state as the top elected official for 12 years before becoming India’s prime minister in 2014.
+The state’s civic body officials told local news media that the bridge — built by the British in late 1880 during the Victorian era and touted by the Gujarat government as an “engineering marvel” — might have been opened by the private company that runs it without a “fitness certificate.”

 India’s infrastructure has long been marred by safety concerns, sometimes leading to major disasters on its highways and bridges.